 As we near the April 2009 release date of my vampire novel Blood Groove, I’ll periodically discuss favorite vampire-themed books and movies, looking at what makes them special.
-It’s not every movie that can overcome the total miscasting of its titular character, let alone a title that is completely misleading.
-Yet 1943’s Son of Dracula, starring Lon Chaney, Jr., does … Read More
+One of the strengths of the vampire concept is that it can symbolically represent almost anything else.
+It’s been used to represent disease, nihilistic freedom and even the dignity of past eras. … Read More

 Thanks to my brother-in-law Jim, who was able to find a stray wireless connection somewhere in my tiny (or as they say there, “tee-niny”) home town, my elderly computer-averse mom was finally able to see my website.
 Props to my sister Jo Carol for forwarding me the picture!

 As someone whose vampire novel will be published in the spring (Blood Groove, from Tor Books, will be released March 31, 2009), I’m fully aware that the gold standard, the top of the heap, the absolute pinnacle of vampire literature remains Bram Stoker’s 1897 novel Dracula.
 Without it, the vampire as a popular figure would have a very different image, … Read More

 I got my box of advance reader copies of my vampire novel Blood Groove.
 Whoo-hoo!

 Recently the Squirrel Boy and I have been re-reading the Great Illustrated Classics version of Jules Verne’s A Journey to the Center of the Earth.
 We read one or two chapters a night before bedtime, and so far it’s the only one of this series he’s wanted to read twice (we’ve done Treasure Island, Twenty Thousand Leagues Under the Sea, … Read More